cedarworth/alx-zero_day/README.md

-This readme is in the root of my repo
+Updated readme is in the root of my repo